jojozhuang/jojozhuang.github.io/_posts/2016-02-21-data-persistence-with-jpa-and-eclipselink.md

 We see the row for new employee is there.
 ![MIME Type](/public/pics/2016-02-21/datacreated.png)

 Test updating, finding and deleting with the same approach.
-Database always gets updated properly.
+Data should always get updated properly in mysql.

 ## 8. Other Topics
 * JPQL